SimonWoodtli/zet/20230303072940/README.md

-# NixOS install with LUKS encryption
+# NixOS install with LUKS encryption and multiple partitions/disks

 > 🧐 Checkout [cha 9.][9.] for a quick install.